top of page

 We welcome inquiries from prospective undergraduate or graduate visiting students who wish to get hands-on research experience or perform part of their PhD in our lab, especially students from underrepresented backgrounds.
 The Simunovic lab participates in various summer programs at Columbia, such as the Amazon/SURE program.
 We encourage interested students to reach out.

-Research Assistants, Technicians, and Professional Staff
+Research Assistants, Technicians, and Administrative Staff

 We are routinely looking for research staff, and ads will be posted on the Columbia jobs website.
 Prospective candidates may get in touch with inquiries.